Cologne Cathedral: 21st century

 On 18 August 2005, Pope Benedict XVI visited the cathedral during his apostolic visit to Germany, as part of World Youth Day 2005 festivities.
 An estimated one million pilgrims visited the cathedral during this time.
-Also as part of the events of World Youth Day, Cologne Cathedral hosted a televised gala performance of Beethoven's Missa Solemnis, performed by the Royal Philharmonic Orchestra and the London Philharmonic Choir conducted by Sir Gilbert Levine.
+Also as part of the events of World Youth Day, Cologne Cathedral hosted a televised gala performance of Beethoven's Missa Solemnis, performed by the Royal Philharmonic Orchestra and the London Philharmonic Choir conducted by Gilbert Levine.

 On 25 August 2007, the cathedral received a new stained glass window in the south transept.
 The 113 m2 glass work was created by the German artist Gerhard Richter with the €400,000 cost paid by donations.
 It is composed of 11,500 identically sized pieces of coloured glass resembling pixels, randomly arranged by computer, which create a colourful "carpet".
 Since the loss of the original window in World War II, the space had been temporarily filled with plain glass.
 The then archbishop of the cathedral, Cardinal Joachim Meisner, who had preferred a figurative depiction of 20th-century Catholic martyrs for the window, did not attend the unveiling.
 Holder of the office since 2014 is Cardinal Rainer Maria Woelki.

 On 5 January 2015, the cathedral remained dark as floodlights were switched off to protest a demonstration by PEGIDA.

+Antisemitic and Jewish-Christian art

+In the 2000s, the cathedral chapter began to investigate and critique antisemitic imagery within some of the cathedral's artifacts.
+This movement began with outside artists who publicly called for the cathedral to reckon with its antisemitic imagery.
+In 2002, the Melanchthon Akademie held a conference on this topic, and the performance artist Wolfram Kastner specifically protested the Judensau imagery carved into the cathedral's choir stalls.
+Kastner and fellow artist Günter Wangerin protested further over the next few years, demanding the installation of an educational sign for the carving, as well as the removal of stone swastika carvings.
+In 2006, the Karl Rahner Academie and cathedral administration held a colloquium to discuss potential actions, and in 2017 the cathedral chapter created a working group in partnership with the Cologne Society for Christian-Jewish Cooperation.
+The translated title of the cathedral's working group is "The Cathedral and 'the Jews'."